 You have the right to ask questions about and learn about the campus disciplinary procedures before engaging the reporting process.
 Victims are entitled to certain rights under state and federal law.
-For more information, see: https://www.uhs.wisc.edu/wp-content/uploads/evoc-bill-of-rights.pdf
+For more information, click here.

 The Office of Student Conduct and Community Standards administers the student misconduct procedure as codified in the Wisconsin Administrative Code as the University of Wisconsin System (UWS) Chapter 17.
 Chapter 17 authorizes the following sanctions for violations of the student code: written reprimand, denial of specified university privileges, imposing reasonable terms and conditions on continued student status, restitution, removal of the student from the course in progress, disciplinary probation, suspension, and expulsion.
 Please see the Campus Disciplinary Procedures section of this document for further information.
 You may also contact the Office of Student Conduct and Community Standards for more information about the investigation process on campus when the accused is a UW student.
-For more information: conduct. students.wisc.edu
+For more information, click here.